Neurocomputation-and-Neuroimaging-Unit/memoslap/auto-email-reminder /README.md

 	3. Under “Test users,” add the email addresses of users who should have access.
 	4. Save the changes.

-These users will now be able to authenticate and use your app.
 2) Adjust the script to your email account

 3) Set a recurring execution of the batch script with Windows Scheduler